essex-lab/grand-lig/docs/_sources/intro.rst.txt

-grand : Grand Canonical Sampling of Waters in OpenMM
+grandlig : Grand Canonical Sampling of Small Molecules in OpenMM
 ====================================================

 Background